“Anxiety is the natural result when our hopes are centered on anything short of God.”

 Face your fears.
 Embrace them.
 The enemy wants us to flee our fears and to pretend they are not there, which only enlarges them in our mind, intensifying our captivity.
 God wants us to face them head on with Him, for He knows that’s where freedom is found.
 The very things I’ve feared, have become the biggest blessings.

 Become more intimate with God.
 “There is no fear in love.
-But perfect love drives out fear.”
-(I John 4:18) There is no telling what I will do for the One I love, as my love for God deepens and I have greater revelation of His unconditional love for me.
+But perfect love drives out fear” (1 John 4:18).
+There is no telling what I will do for the one I love, as my love for God deepens and I have greater revelation of His unconditional love for me.

-Understand your identity in Christ.
+Ask God for understanding of your identity in Christ.
 When we know our Father is good and He has our best interest at heart, we can rest in the fact that our heavenly Daddy knows what’s best for us.
-“Worry is an indication that we think God cannot look after us.”
-(Oswald Chambers)
+Oswald Chambers wrote, “Worry is an indication that we think God cannot look after us.”

-Give God thanks in all circumstances.
-(I Thessalonians 5:18) When you place your trust in the sovereignty of God, humility is released.
+Lastly, give God thanks in all circumstances (I Thessalonians 5:18).
+When you place your trust in the sovereignty of God, humility is released.
 As you apply these truths, fear will be resisted while peace and faith reigns within your heart.